 Asthma is a common inflammatory syndrome caused by chronic, intermittent obstruction of the lower respiratory tract that affects millions of individuals.
 This process is mediated by several inflammatory cytokines, chemokines, adhesion molecules, and signal transduction cascades.
-T helper type 2 (TH2) and type 17 (TH17) CD4+, basophils, eosinophils, mast cells, and type 2 innate lymphoid cells are crucial for mediating the asthmatic response.
+The helper type 2 ( $T_H2$ ) and type 17 ( $T_H17$ ) $CD4^+$ , basophils, eosinophils, mast cells, and type 2 innate lymphoid cells are crucial for mediating the asthmatic response.
+2

-Bronchial thermoplasty (BT) is a bronchoscopic procedure that applies thermal energy to the airway wall and, thereby, reduces the extent of airway smooth muscle cell hypertrophy via radiofrequency ablation.
+BT is a bronchoscopic procedure that applies thermal energy to the airway wall and, thereby, reduces the extent of airway smooth muscle cell hypertrophy via radiofrequency ablation.
 Some studies published on BT have tested its therapeutic potential against severe asthma.
-However, recent literature has been controversial, and the studies evaluating the efficacy of BT have not provided consistent results.
+However, the literature recently published on BT has been controversial and the studies evaluating the efficacy of BT have not provided consistent results.

-A prospective non-randomized study of 16 patients with stable mild to moderate asthma found no change in forced expiratory volume in the first second (FEV1) but found a significant reduction in airway hyperresponsiveness.
-The Asthma Intervention Research Trial (AIR), a randomized controlled trial (RCT) that enrolled 112 patients, showed an improvement in asthma symptoms from BT but no reduction in FEV1 or hyperresponsiveness.
+A prospective non-randomized study of 16 patients with stable mild to moderate asthma found a significant reduction in airway hyperresponsiveness without a change in FEV1.
+The Asthma Intervention Research Trial (AIR), a randomized controlled trial that enrolled 112 patients, showed an improvement in asthma symptoms from BT but no reduction in hyperresponsiveness or FEV1.
 The Research in Severe Asthma Trial (RISA), a small randomized study that enrolled only 32 patients, assessed the safety of BT in patients receiving high doses of steroids.
 Despite several complications, including hospitalizations, a difference was seen in the BT group versus control.
 Some critics argue that these studies lack the statistical power and blinded placebo control to demonstrate clear conclusions on the efficacy of BT's clinical potential.

-In 2010, Castro et al performed a randomized controlled trial with 288 patients that included a placebo control.
+In 2010, Castro et al. performed a randomized, controlled trial with 288 patients that included a placebo control.
 This study was called the Asthma Intervention Research Trial 2 (AIR2).
 AIR2 found a statistically significant improvement in their primary outcome, which was the score from the Asthma Quality of Life Questionnaire (AQLQ).
 However, these scores fell below a clinically meaningful threshold.
-There was no difference in peak flow, FEV1, or rescue medication use.
-Moreover, several investigators have criticized the AIR2 study for failing to meet secondary outcome measures such as safety, patient selection, and its true efficacy.
-8,10,11 Thus, this study also remains controversial.
+There was no difference in peak flow, rescue medication use, or FEV1.
+Moreover, several investigators have criticized the AIR2 study for failing to meet secondary outcome measures such as safety, its patient selection, and its true efficacy.
+All 11 Thus, this study also remains controversial.